PranavHerur/ner-server/README.md

 change `-port 9191` to whatever port you want the stanford-ner server to be listening to

-*THIS IS THE SERVER YOU ARE COMMUNICATING WITH*

-from sner import Ner
+var ner = require('./ner-server');

-test_string = '''The fate of Lehman Brothers, the beleaguered investment bank, hung in the balance on Sunday as Federal Reserve officials and the leaders of major financial institutions continued to gather in emergency meetings trying to complete a plan to rescue the stricken bank.
+var text = "The fate of Lehman Brothers, the beleaguered investment bank, \
+hung in the balance on Sunday as Federal Reserve officials and the leaders of \
+major financial institutions continued to gather in emergency meetings trying \
+to complete a plan to rescue the stricken bank.
+Several possible plans emerged \
-Several possible plans emerged from the talks, held at the Federal Reserve Bank of New York and led by Timothy R. Geithner, the president of the New York Fed, and Treasury Secretary Henry M. Paulson Jr.''' tagger = Ner(host='localhost',port=9191) print(tagger.get_entities(test_string))
+from the talks, held at the Federal Reserve Bank of New York and led by Timothy R. Geithner, \

-the server defaults on port 9191, to change just run `node index.js x` where x is your port number
+the president of the New York Fed, and Treasury Secretary Henry M. Paulson Jr."

+ner.cli(
+	9191, text,
+	function(err, tags){
+		console.log('cli tags: '+JSON.stringify(tags)+'\n');
+	}
+);

+ner.post(
+	'localhost', 9191, text,
+	function(err, res){
+		console.log('post tags: '+JSON.stringify(res.tags)+'\n');
+	}
+);

 #### Using ner-server